Estate planning strategies: 5 actions to consider now

 Wells Fargo Wealth & Investment Management (WIM) is a division within Wells Fargo & Company.
 WIM provides financial products and services through various bank and brokerage affiliates of Wells Fargo & Company.

-Wells Fargo and Company and its affiliates do not provide tax or legal advice.
-In limited circumstances, tax advice may be provided by Wells Fargo Bank, N.A.
+Wells Fargo & Company and its affiliates do not provide tax or legal advice.
+This communication cannot be relied upon to avoid tax penalties.
 Please consult your tax and legal advisors to determine how this information may apply to your own situation.
-Whether any planned tax result is realized by you depends on the specific facts of your own situation at the time your taxes are prepared.
+Whether any planned tax result is realized by you depends on the specific facts of your own situation at the time your tax return is filed.